ryanhs/react-hls/README.md

     All video tag attributes supported.
 You can check [all attributes here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video)

+- poster `String`

+    Poster image for video player [as described here](https://www.w3schools.com/tags/att_video_poster.asp)

 - ref `React Ref`

-    Pass in your own ref to interact with the video player directly
+    Pass in your own ref to interact with the video player directly.
+This will override the default ref.